What is an asset based loan? An asset-based business line…

 - You have to follow vesting guidelines

-- You have to pay ESOP taxes where applicable
+- You have to pay taxes where applicable

 - Employees must have a trustee appointed to represent the interests of the employees

-If you work for a company which offers an ESOP, then it’s important your employer follow the rules of an ESOP.
+If you work for a company which offers it, then it’s important your employer follow the rules.
 If your employer violates the rules, then the plan can run into penalties or other tax liabilities.

-ESOPs can be very expensive to setup.
-One of the biggest advantages of an ESOP for employees is they pay almost none of the cost.
-The biggest cost employees incur from an ESOP is that their stock ownership plan can take the place of cash bonuses or profit sharing.
+They can be very expensive to setup.
+One of the biggest advantages of an employee stock ownership plan for employees is they pay almost none of the cost.
+The biggest cost employees incur from an employee stock ownership plan is that their stock ownership plan can take the place of cash bonuses or profit sharing.
 Businesses pay the costs of record keeping, financial advisors, etc, who structure the transaction and the costs of the contributions.
-The costs must be paid before either company the company owners or the ESOP get profit distributions from the company.
-Below are some costs of an ESOP plan.
+The costs must be paid before either company the company owners or the plan get profit distributions from the company.
+Below are some costs of a plan.

 Setup Costs: ~ $75,000

-Business owners have to pay legal fees and appraisal costs to setup an ESOP.
+Business owners have to pay legal fees and appraisal costs to setup it up.
 These fees drastically increases the first year costs of the plan.

 On-going Administration: $20,000 annually

-Maintaining an ESOP requires an annual review, as well as representation by a trustee whose job is to protect the participants of the plan.
+Maintaining one requires an annual review, as well as representation by a trustee whose job is to protect the participants of the plan.

 Recordkeeping: $2000 to $6000 plus a fee per employee

-In order for the ESOP to be valid, you have to keep detailed records of the contributions to the plan as well as stock as stock purchases, and the vesting schedule of each employee.
+In order for it to be valid, you have to keep detailed records of the contributions to the plan as well as stock as stock purchases, and the vesting schedule of each employee.

 Contributions: Discretionary for employer

-Most employers setup an ESOP and provide regular contributions each year for a period of time.
-ESOP contributions are decided by the employer.
+Most employers setup an Employee Stock Ownership Plans and provide regular contributions each year for a period of time.
+The contributions are decided by the employer.

-ESOP contributions are tax-deductible up to 25% of the total payroll.
-The ESOP contributions aren’t taxable to employees.
+Contributions are tax-deductible up to 25% of the total payroll.
+The contributions aren’t taxable to employees.
 Employee distributions though, are taxable, but those taxes can be deferred if the employees roll the distributions into an IRA.